Are you sure that you are complying with all relevant health and safety legislation?

 The acid test

 1: Do you have a comprehensive and up-to-date list of the legislation that applies to your organisation?

 It is easy to obtain a list of legislation that is enforced by the HSE – it is freely available on their website.
 However, there is a whole lot of legislation that falls within the health and safety remit that is not enforced by the HSE.
 For example, the need for an ‘accident book’.
-This is not health and safety legislation at all, it is social security legislation and is there for the purposes of sick pay.
+This is not health and safety legislation at all, it is social security legislation and is there for the purposes of sick pay and claims.

 Other examples of legislation that are usually dealt with by health and safety professionals, despite not being enforced by the HSE include:

-- Consumer protection legislation.
+Consumer protection legislation.

-- Public health legislation.
+Public health legislation.

 Terms and conditions of employment legislation.

-- The HSE does not produce guidance on all of the items of legislation it enforces.
+The HSE does not produce guidance on all of the items of legislation it enforces.

 The HSE does not automatically produce revised guidance when legislation is amended.

 1. Legal Register Service

-On the basis of a discussion and site visit we can agree with you which legislation is relevant and prepare for you an electronic copy of
+On the basis of a discussion and, if necessary, a site visit we can agree with you which legislation is relevant and prepare for you an electronic copy of

 As legislation changes, subscribers to the Legal Register Service are sent details of required changes to their Legal Register.

-Hastam will also complete an annual review of your Legal Register so we can identify lost or corrupted information.
+Hastam will also complete an annual review of your Legal Register so that we can identify lost or corrupted information.

-2. CHASE Legal Compliance Software
+2. Pro-Evaluate Legal Compliance Software

 3. External Audit of Legal Compliance

 Hastam can also provide an external audit of compliance.
-This service provides you with both an external assessment of your degree of compliance and an assessment of the accuracy of your internal measurement of compliance.
+This service provides you with both an external assessment of your degree of compliance and an assessment of the accuracy of your internal evaluation of compliance.
 The cost of the audit is dependent on the extent of exercise you require.

 [Please note that the products listed here are designed for England, Wales and Scotland.
 If you are operating in Northern Ireland different legislation will apply and some development work would be needed.